Swiss to further relax COVID-19 restrictions from next week

 Switzerland’s easing contrasts with neighbouring Germany, where Chancellor Angela Merkel is seeking temporary powers from parliament to enforce coronavirus lockdowns in areas with high infection rates to halt the advance of a third wave.

-Switzerland last month postponed plans to relax its restrictions, citing increasing case numbers and insufficient progress on vaccinations.
+On Wednesday the government said outdoor events would be allowed with up to 100 visitors, and up to 50 audience members would be allowed at indoor venues such as cinemas, theatres and concert halls.

-It had previously planned to allow outdoor events like football matches and concerts with up to 150 people, but instead opted for a more cautious approach as neighbouring France and Germany also reined in reopening.
+Berset said the government would examine how this reopening progressed before announcing further easing.

-On Wednesday it said such events would now be allowed to take place with 100 visitors outside, and up to 50 audience members at indoor venues such as cinemas, theatres and concert halls.
-(Reporting by John Revill, editing by Brenna Hughes Neghaiwi)
+“What we are trying to do is re-open in a prudent way, so as not to lose control and plan our next steps,” he said.
+“But that will depend on how the pandemic evolves.”

 Our Standards: The Thomson Reuters Trust Principles.